ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 ## Assessment Strategy

-### Learning Outcomes
+### General Learning Outcomes

 By the end of this course, you will develop skills to:

-* Develop and complete an independent research process
+* Develop a viable and appropriate proposal for an independent and open-source research project.
+* Describe a research process, its methods, and outcomes in writing in the form of an incremental research notebook, a formal thesis proposal document, and two chapters of a formal thesis document.
-* Present and communicate complex ideas in a variety of media through both writing and oral presentations
+* Present and communicate complex ideas in a variety of media through both informal discussions, peer reviews and formal presentations.
-* Implement and experimentally evaluate a computational artifact
+* Produce and document a working prototype of an artifact.
-* Describe and analyze a research process, its methods, and outcomes in the form of a formal thesis document
-* Effectively accomplish and offer peer and meta-critical review
+* Evaluate the produced prototype and reflect on theoretical, practical, ethical and social impact of the proposed artifact.

+#### Computer Science Learning Outcomes

+In addition to general learning outcomes, students enrolled in CMPSC 600 will also produce:

+* An original project that includes integration of theory and practice or software and hardware.

+#### Informatics Learning Outcomes

+In addition to general learning outcomes, students enrolled in INFM 600 will also produce:

+* An original project that integrates multiple disciplines and provides critical engagement of impact of technology on various communities.

 ### Assessment Categories